This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Petronia City Project

 The construction industry in Ghana is composed of building project consultants, engineers, architects, quantity surveyors, building contractors, and artisans.
-The Chamber of Construction Industry Ghana is responsible for governing and regulating the activities of this industry, from advocating to helping find overseas suppliers.
+The Chamber of Construction Industry Ghana is responsible for promoting the activities of this industry, from advocating to helping find overseas suppliers.
 Contact CS Ghana to understand the details of how contractors are classified and how this could affect your business.

 Opportunities for U.S. companies